Physically-Motivated Guiding States for Local Hamiltonians: Introduction

-Open questions remain, particularly about whether there are rigorous algorithms for constructing guiding states relevant to this regime \cite{BBT09,BGLLST25}.
+Open questions remain, particularly about whether there are rigorous algorithms for constructing guiding states relevant to this regime \cite{bansal2009classical,buhrman2025beating}.
 Recent work suggests that a study on the complexity of finding extremal states from specific classes may be fruitful.
-For example, \citet{KPTWY24} proved \clw{NP}{completeness} for deciding the energy of extremal product states.
-Using more fine-grained tools from Parametrised Complexity Theory, \citet{BJLMM22} showed that estimating the lowest energy for superposition states parameterised by Hamming weight is in \cl{QW$[1]$} and hard for \cl{QM$[1]$}.
-Additionally, recent results have demonstrated \clw{MA}{completeness} for Hamiltonians with succinctly represented ground states~\cite{Jiang25, WaiteSucc25}.
+For example, \citet{kallaugher2024complexity} proved \clw{NP}{completeness} for deciding the energy of extremal product states.
+Interestingly, our results on Gaussian guiding states complement this result by proving the \sc{Gauss Local Hamiltonian} problem is \clw{NP}{complete} (see \cref{app:STLHP} for details).
+Using more fine-grained tools from parametrised complexity theory, \citet{bremner2025parameterized} showed that estimating the lowest energy for superposition states parameterised by Hamming weight is in \cl{QW$[1]$} and hard for \cl{QM$[1]$}.
+Additionally, recent results have demonstrated \clw{MA}{completeness} for Hamiltonians with succinctly represented ground states~\cite{waite2025complexityb,jiang2025local}.
 These variants expand the potential scope for the applicability of classical heuristics to problems beyond the standard \sc{Local Hamiltonian} problem.

-\subparagraph{Prior Work.} Richter~\cite{Richter07} proposed the problem \sc{Local Hamiltonian$^*$} as an extension of the standard \sc{Local Hamiltonian} problem, where the input includes a state which has at least inverse-polynomial overlap with a low-energy state of the Hamiltonian.
+\subparagraph{Prior Work.} Richter~\cite{richter2007two} proposed the problem \sc{Local Hamiltonian$^*$} as an extension of the standard \sc{Local Hamiltonian} problem, where the input includes a state which has at least inverse-polynomial overlap with a low-energy state of the Hamiltonian.
 Standard arguments concerning eigenvalue estimation and small extensions to the Feynman-Kitaev circuit-to-Hamiltonian reduction show the problem to be \cl{BQP}-complete.
 Not much structure was placed on the type of guiding state, other than that its efficiency concerning preparability.
-The \sc{Guided Local Hamiltonian} problem was later introduced by \citet{GLG22}, who established its definition and initial hardness result.
-Subsequent works, such as Ref.~\cite{CKFH+23}, extended these results to lower locality and physically relevant Hamiltonian families.
-The guiding state types considered in these works were motivated by a result showing \cl{QMA} is unchanged if proof states are replaced with subset states~\cite{GKS16}.
+The \sc{Guided Local Hamiltonian} problem was later introduced by \citet{gharibian2023dequantizing}, who established its definition and initial hardness result.
+Subsequent works, such as Ref.~\cite{cade2023improved}, extended these results to lower locality and physically relevant Hamiltonian families.
+The guiding state types considered in these works were motivated by a result showing \cl{QMA} is unchanged if proof states are replaced with subset states~\cite{grilo2015qma}.
 Such states admit a specific structure, different from the state types previously considered.